-2.2.A Student-athletes must practice safe riding techniques and be in control of their bicycles at all times.
+- 2.2.A Student-athletes must practice safe riding techniques and be in control of their bicycles at all times.
 Riding out of control or with excessive speed is not tolerated.
 Having a reckless attitude or taking dangerous risks is not tolerated.
-A dangerous risk is defined as willingly attempting anything that is beyond one's ability to control the bike or puts someone else in danger.

-2.2.B All racers must walk their bikes in crowded areas such as the pit zone, spectator areas, or any other area designated as a "walk area."
+A dangerous risk is defined as willingly attempting anything that is beyond one's ability to control the bike or puts someone else in danger. - 2.2.B All racers must walk their bikes in crowded areas such as the pit zone, spectator areas, or any other area designated as a "walk area."
 Student-athletes who demonstrate reckless behavior or create a risk of harm to other students or spectators will be penalized.

-RULE 2.3LEGAL MOUNTAIN BIKING TRAILS ONLY &APPLICATION OF RULES OUTSIDE OF RACE EVENTS
+RULE 2.3 LEGAL MOUNTAIN BIKING TRAILS ONLY & APPLICATION OF RULES OUTSIDE OF RACE EVENTS

-2.3.A As representatives of NICA, the League, and our sport, studentathletes must ride only on authorized trails.
+- 2.3.A As representatives of NICA, the League, and our sport, student-athletes must ride only on authorized trails.
 This rule applies at all times.
 It is the student-athlete's responsibility to know which trails are legal for bikes.
-Building unauthorized trails or adding unauthorized features, such as berms or jumps, is also unacceptable and carries the same consequences.

-2.3.B Students must also make themselves aware of the NICA Athlete Code of Conduct, which applies at all times including outside of race events.
+Building unauthorized trails or adding unauthorized features, such as berms or jumps, is also unacceptable and carries the same consequences. - 2.3.B Students must also make themselves aware of the NICA Athlete Code of Conduct, which applies at all times including outside of race events.
 The Code of Conduct sets out safety and other standards for respectful conduct with which student-athlete should comply.
-Student-athletes should familiarize themselves with the Code of Conduct and Safety Standards, included as Attachment A to the rules, and know that violations of these standards could, at the discretion of the League result in disqualification from participation or other consequences.
+Student-athletes should familiarize themselves with the Code of Conduct and safety standards, available on the NICA website under Coach Resources https://docs.google.com/document/d/1CiIF0EI2hAIBYhIxVExYBoxzvMeSPgBRZunKd7J_gaM/edit, and know that violations of these standards could, at the discretion of the League result in disqualification from participation or other consequences.